nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2021-12-15-How-to-install-GTX-1060-on-Fedora.md

 {% include image.html url="/image/posts/2021-12-15-How-to-install-GTX-1060-on-Fedora/1.png" description="[1] NVIDIA Driver Downloads" %}

-In this post, I would like to pick the latest stable version `470.94` which was released on December 13, 2021.
-After your downloading finished, remember to make the file executable with `chmod +x NVIDIA-Linux-x86_64-470.94.run`, and copy it to `$HOME/Software/VGA-1060-key`, you will need to execute this file each time your update your kernels.
+In this post, I would like to pick the latest stable version `510.68.02` which was released on April 26, 2022.
+After your downloading finished, remember to make the file executable with `chmod +x NVIDIA-Linux-x86_64-510.68.02.run`, and copy it to `$HOME/Software/VGA-1060-key`, you will need to execute this file each time your update your kernels.

 {% highlight sh %}
 mkdir -p $HOME/Software/VGA-1060-key;